IBA Flight Skills

 Walking

-There are many scenarios that would deem it necessary to learn this unique skill, most notably, if you are or are planning on being a belly fly coach, understanding this skill will be a great asset for your ability to work with your students, also as a new free flyer this skill is most often used to set yourself up inside the flight chamber to begin certain moves.
+There are many scenarios that would deem it necessary to learn this unique skill, most notably, if you are or are planning on being a formation skydiving coach.
+Understanding this skill will be a great asset for your ability to work with students.
+Walking, including the ability to transition from a belly flying position to standing and also transitioning from a standing position to belly flying is a key skill for those starting the Dynamic and Static flying pathways.

 Belly to Back Barrel Roll